Giving Thanks

-Giving Thanks is an American Public Media radio special that airs nationwide on Thanksgiving Day.
-It is hosted by John Birge.
-The show consists of classical music, songs, and dramatic readings all related to Thanksgiving.
-Although the format remains the same, some individual features are always aired, notably, selections from Charles Laughton's 1962 album The Story Teller, about his experiences with Etienne Houvet and Alfred Manessier at Chartres Cathedral, as well as his reading from Jack Kerouac's The Dharma Bums.
-Musical pieces regularly included are Handel's Largo from Xerxes and music from Aaron Copland's Appalachian Spring.
+Recurring features are an excerpt from Charles Laughton's from his 1962 album The Story-Teller ...
+A Session with Charles Laughton about his experiences with Etienne Houvet and Alfred Manessier at Chartres Cathedral, and his reading from Jack Kerouac's The Dharma Bums.
+Musical pieces regularly included are Handel's Largo from Xerxes and selections from Aaron Copland's Appalachian Spring.